On postcards; or, staying in touch

 How to remember

 It’s not always easy to remember; I know that.
 For the longest time, I was convinced I could not remember anything of being a child.
 I had no memory of being seven or eight or younger.
 My mother would tell me all these stories about places we’d been to on holiday or birthday parties or relatives we once met with regularity but whose names drew nothing but a blank for me.
 I sort of assumed that I should remember these little things with a click of a finger, but our memories do not work like that.
 At some point, I realised I had to work at remembering, and that only I could do that myself.
 It is, in turn, worth remembering that our memories do not owe us anything; rather, we are obliged to them.
-We owe it to our past moments, the ones that shaped us, to work hard to capture them.
+We owe it to our past moments, the ones that shaped us, to work hard, then, to capture them.

 I know what you’re thinking.
 You’re thinking you can’t remember enough, or that it’s all patchy, or worried that perhaps what you remember isn’t true.
 But what is our personal truth, if not subjective?
 And if you can’t remember enough, I’ll bet it’s been a while since you truly, deeply, tried.

 The sub-title above, How to remember, is misleading, because of course, there’s no one, single, finite way.
 Your memory might be waiting for you in obvious places, like a shoe box of letters, or old photographs.
-Or it might hit you when you least expect it, like the smell of the dry, hot air in the land of your ancestors that hits you hard in your face the moment you step off the plane (and years later, this smell might unfold in the creases of your mother’s wedding trousseau, packed up for decades in the loft of your family home and that smell alone might take you back to those long, hot childhood summers spent so far away).
+Or it might surprise you when you least expect it, like the smell of the dry, hot air in the land of your ancestors that hits you hard in your face the moment you step off the plane (and years later, this smell might unfold in the creases of your mother’s wedding trousseau, packed up for decades in the loft of your family home and that smell alone might take you back to those long, hot childhood summers spent so far away).
 Or else it might feel effortless and, your memories might come back to you like lemon drops, fizzy surprises, snatched through the fading of a song, a taste upon a spoon, a face in a crowd.
 But the more you practice making time to remember, the more you stay open and aware of the possibilities, the more you won’t just let these little nudges from the past pass you by (and I’ll bet there’s at least one hundred memories that just pass us by every single day).

 I guess what I’m trying to say is: you may insist you can’t remember.
 But then somehow, you almost always do.
 Some parts you have to work at.
 Others simply show themselves - but you have to be alert enough to spot them.
 Memory is like magic; it’s invisible but then all of a sudden, pop!
 It’s there - but not before it’s gone again.
 So be quick.
 Spot it before it goes.

-You could argue that this way of remembering has nothing to do with writing at all.
+You could argue that this act of remembering has nothing to do with writing at all.
 But I think it does.
 Because being in tune with yourself at a heightened, self-aware level is what being a writer, being any kind of writer, is all about.
 And so when you write in first person, you must be acutely aware - not just of yourself, but of what is around you.
 There’s a certain sensitivity to all of this; colours look brighter, tastes are stronger, emotions run through you.
 Indifference is no longer an option.
 This is not to say that all writers are wildly emotional but, rather, that as a writer in first-person, a writer of yourself, you learn to allow yourself to be open, to be pervious, to feel.
 This takes some practice.
 Learning to sit with yourself and allowing yourself to remember the moments of your past is one simple way to begin.

 To be able to recognise the quality of the light on any particular day or the way his face darkens from disappointment or hers softens with content, is ultimately what enables us to look beyond ourselves.
 It enables us to capture the texture of our everyday.
 To look beyond ourselves.